penggenchang/DTF-and-Seizure-Network/README.md

 Each branch is introduced as next.
 Details can be referred in each individual module:
 1. DTF Calculation: This branch implements the directed transfer function (DTF), a widely-applied directed connectivity metric in EEG data analysis.
-2. Connectivity Matrix: This branch is the function to visualize the connectivity matrix after DTF calculation.
-3. Graph Visualization: This branch is the function to visualize the DTF-based seizure network from the connectivity matrix.
+2. Graph Visualization: This branch includes different functions to visualize the DTF-based seizure network.
-4. Related Works: This branch lists the related references.
+3. Related Works: This branch lists the related references.
 Please carefully consider refer to those.

 Preliminary work of this research has been reported in the following paper: